Share this recipe!

 How do I reheat the sliders?

-The dinner roll probably will get a little soggy as leftovers.
-If you have one, an air fryer is SO CLUTCH for reheating these.
-I usually do 400 degrees for 5-8 minutes and it crisps up the outside and warms the insides perfectly.
-If you donโ€™t have an air fryer you can reheat these in the oven at 400 degrees for 10 minutes or so to return them to their former glory.
-This has been my easy lunch for the past week and Iโ€™m so here for it.
+The dinner rolls will probably get a little soggy as leftovers.
+An air fryer is SO CLUTCH for reheating these if you have one.
+I usually do 400ºF for 5-8 minutes and it crisps up the outside and warms the insides perfectly.

-What if I donโ€™t make the balsamic grilled chicken?
+What if I don’t make the balsamic grilled chicken?

 You can use any cooked chicken breast!
 Rotisserie chicken or sliced deli chicken work great.
 You can even add a drizzle of balsamic glaze to the chicken for the same vibe.